bronson/geolocal/README.md

 # Geolocal

-Allows IP addresses to geocoded with a single Ruby if statement.
+Geocode IP addresses with a single Ruby if statement.
 No network access, no context switches, no delay.
 Just one low-calorie lookup:
 `Geolocal.in_spain?(request.remote_ip)`